gerard2perez/koaton-cli/commands.md

 *[options]*:
 ```
--h	-h	Show the help for this command
+        -h  --help Show the help for this command
 ```

 ## koaton new **AppName** [options] <a name="new"/>